mstable/MIPs/MIPS/mip-9.md

 1. fPools are always composed of 50/50 fAsset/mAsset, and use an invariant derived specifically for 2 assets
 1. fPools are not protected by MTA in the event of an underlying asset losing it's peg

 Incentivising liquidity on these pools will provide on/off ramps, generate swap volume and leverage mAssets SAVE utilisation rate - thus making them ideal options for MTA rewards.
+Additionally, it provides another place for projects to incentivise their own asset liquidity and benefit from MTA token emission.

 ## Motivation